Mixed martial arts in Brazil: Organizations

 The Brazilian MMA Athletic Commission, or Comissao Atletica Brasileira de MMA (CABMMA), represents state federations across Brazil and is spearheaded by lawyers Giovanni Biscardi and Rafael Favettia, a former Executive Secretary of the Minister of Justice and Interim Minister of Justice.

-Organizations
+Broadcasters

 The UFC is the most widely watched MMA organization and is broadcast on Globo.
 Jungle Fight is a popular domestic Brazilian MMA organization.